myrazma/2022_Masterthesis_Code/README.md

 # Note
-I'm still currently working on the code and trying new things, therefore cleaner, more structured code will follow for scripts under construction :).
+I'm still currently working on the code and trying new things, therefore cleaner, more structured code will follow for the scripts currently under construction :).
 Also I'm running the code on another device and commiting even small changes that might have a difference in model training.